arczin/farmfriend/README.md

-check the master branch for the app
+check the master branch for the code